-In her home, Laura helps by making beds and running errands.
-She lives with her father and her mother.
+Laura lives with her father and her mother.
+She is responsible for making beds and running errands.
 Her father is employed and her mother is employed.
 There are 2 children in the family.

 As part of Compassion's ministry, Laura participates in church activities and Bible class.
 She is also in primary school where her performance is above average.
 Swimming, art and listening to music are her favorite activities.